snphillips/meeting-background-maker-server/README.md

 #### Generate Images and Save to AWS

-We need to generate and edit images then save them to an AWS bucket using the script `preImageProcessing`.
-There are more than 200 tags which themselves have up to 20 images.
+We generate and edit images then save them to an AWS bucket using the script `preImageProcessing`.
+There are more than 200 tags (modernism, angular, textile, color) which themselves have up to 20 images.
 That's a lot of images to process at once, so we've broken down the tags into seven tag arrays (`tagArray1.js`, `tagArray2.js`, `tagArray3.js`).
-I found that by breaking up the tags into smaller grounps, it's easier to debug if you encounter an error.
+I found that by breaking up the tags into smaller grounps, it's easier to debug if you encounter errors.

 ```
 node preImageProcessing